10 Years of Amazing Concept Cars

 Infiniti provided a first look at the next-generation QX60 via a virtual reveal of the elegant QX60 Monograph.
 Presented digitally to the world from Infiniti’s new headquarters in Yokohama, Japan, the QX60 Monograph represents a more premium three-row SUV design.
 The Monograph’s signature Infiniti grille features a mesh pattern — inspired by Japanese origami — that appears three-dimensional.
 At the center sits a large Infiniti logo that lights up in darkness.
 Side air intakes at the edges of the bumper echo the same mesh design, and the muscular wheel arches give the SUV a wide stance.
 The profile of the QX60 Monograph showcases a strong hood and sweeping roofline ending at a rear spoiler, and the black roof contrasts yet complements the lighter platinum exterior paint — a combination designed for dramatic effect.

-Status: Expect a new QX60 to arrive next year, heavily influenced by this concept.
+Status: Expect a new QX60 to arrive later this year and heavily influenced by this concept.

 Jeep Grand Wagoneer Concept — 2020